tweag/linear-types/README.md

 This artifact consists of the tarball or Git checkout that contains this README, plus the modified version of GHC
 [found on Github](#section-4-implementation).
 We will refer to the machine you downloaded this artifact to as the "host system".
+We assume that you follow this guide starting from the directory that contains this file.

 The easiest way to use this artifact is to rely on the Docker support, including pre-built images that are hosted by dockerhub.com.
 The host